PecanProject/pecan/README.md

 We have a [demo instance](http://pecan.ncsa.illinois.edu/pecan) running the current version of PEcAn.
 At this instance you can perform a run using either ED or SIPNET at any of the predefined sites.

-The first step is to select a specific machine, model and site you want to run on.
 The demo instance only allows for runs at pecan.ncsa.illinois.edu.
 Once you have setup the run it will run our server, depending on the number of people executing a model and the model selected this can take between a few seconds and a few minutes to finish.
 Once finished you see the results of the execution and can plot the outputs of the model.
+Complete examples of a few executions can be found in our online [tutorials](http://pecanproject.github.io/tutorials.html).

 ## Publications